Vendor list cautionary tales: what you can do to protect your site

 When was the last time you took a look at the different vendors accessing data from your website?
 If it’s been a while, it’s time to take a look under the hood with a cookie and tracker scanner.
 There may be a range of questionable scenarios lurking on your website.

 Now, this isn’t meant to scare you—but we do encourage you to take a proactive approach to who you are partnering with and understanding the value they bring to your website.
 The more you know, the better-informed decisions you can make for your website, which in turn boosts your bottom line and ensures you’re protecting users by maintaining compliance with major data privacy regulations.
+And not having regular monitoring processes in place can exposure you to the scrutiny of privacy advocates and regulators alike.

 Are you curious about some of the less-than-ideal situations that can happen when you neglect to review your vendor list on a regular basis?
 Here are a couple of examples our team has come across when helping publishers curate the vendor lists in their CMP.